retostauffer/python-colorspace/source/articles/cvd.rst

 Manipulating figures
 --------------------

-In addition of converting colors and palettes the function :py:func:`cvd_emulation` allows to take an existing pixel image (JPG, PNG) and emulate how people with visual constraints will receive the same picture.
+In addition of converting colors and palettes the function :py:func:`cvd_emulator` allows to take an existing pixel image (JPG, PNG) and emulate how people with visual constraints will receive the same picture.
+This requires `imageio` to be installed (see :ref:`article-installation`).

-The first argument of :py:func:`cvd_emulation` can be a path to any pixel image on your local computer *OR* the string `"DEMO"`.
-When `"DEMO"` is used a demo image included in the package will be used (thanks to `@mariogogh <https://unsplash.com/@mariogogh>` on `unsplash.com <https://unsplash.com>`; the bird is used to show handling of transparency).
+The first argument of :py:func:`cvd_emulator` can be a path to any pixel image on your local computer *OR* the string `"DEMO"`.
+When `"DEMO"` is used a demo image included in the package will be used
+(thanks to `@mariogogh <https://unsplash.com/@mariogogh>`_ on `unsplash.com <https://unsplash.com>`_; the bird is used to show handling of transparency).
 The following shows the original (full color) image.